zen-xu/ghostty/README.md

 - `zig build run -Dconformance=<name>` runs a conformance test case from the `conformance` directory.
 The `name` is the name of the file.
-This runs in the current running terminal emulator so if you want to check the behavior of this project, you must run this command in ghostty.
+This runs in the current running terminal emulator so if you want to check the behavior of this project, you must run this command in Ghostty.

 ### Compiling a Release Build